 The page looks at pattern, emotion, and context rather than fixed symbolism.

-The same late-to-work dream can point to different issues depending on how it feels.
+The same snake dream can point to different things depending on how it feels and what the snake does.

 The goal is not only insight, but a clearer reflection and a next step you can test in life.